manuelJung/redux-ruleset/docs/advancedConcepts/how_it_works.md

 <img src='../images/workflow.png'>

 **1)** The very first thing that happens is that we check if there is a active rule with `position`*INSTEAD* that reacts to the incomming action.
-If the rule's condition matches and the rule's consequence doesn't return an action with the first type we will skip everything else.
+If the rule's condition matches and the rule's consequence doesn't return an action with the same type we will skip everything else.
 Otherwise we will proceed with step 2.
-If there are multiple rules that could be executed only the first one will (all others will be skipped)
+If there are multiple rules with position `INSTEAD` that could be executed only the first one will (all others will be skipped)

 **2)** We check if there are currently any pending sagas that react to the current action.
 If so we yield this action to these sagas